Male, US, born 1920-10-29, died 1981-06-18

 Résumé

-Principal, Benjamin F. McAdoo, Jr., Architect, Seattle, WA, 1947-1961, 1964-1981; from at least 1953 until 1960, McAdoo had an office at 1718 Olive Way in Seattle.
+Principal, Benjamin F. McAdoo, Jr., Architect, Seattle, WA, 1947-1961.
+From at least 1953 until 1960, McAdoo had an office at 1718 Olive Way in Seattle.
 (See Seattle City Directory, 1960, p.
 1075.)

-McAdoo's firm continued after his death as McAdoo, Malcolm and Youel, Architects, Seattle, WA.
+Administrator, United States Agency for International Development (AID), Kingston, Jamaica, 1961-1962.
 By 1960, McAdoo had developed a strong interest in public housing.
 He worked as an administrator for the United States Agency on International Development (AID) on the island of Jamaica in 1961-1962.
-According to Michael Hauser in his brief biography of McAdoo on the DOCOMOMO WEWA, "While there [Jamaica], McAdoo promoted a modular house design which could be easily assembled by unskilled workers.
+According to Michael Hauser in his brief biography of McAdoo on the DOCOMOMO WEWA web site, "While there [Jamaica], McAdoo promoted a modular house design which could be easily assembled by unskilled workers.
 The successful design was widely manufactured within the country."
-(See Michael Hauser, "McAdoo, Benjamin F. Jr. (1920 - 1981),"
+(See Michael Hauser, DOCOMOMO WEWA.org, "McAdoo, Benjamin F. Jr. [1920 - 1981]," accessed 06/10/2013.)
+McAdoo resettled in Washington, DC, after 1962 and assisted in the administration of the Latin American Division of the AID.
+He moved to the General Services Administration (GSA), the entity responsible for the upkeep and maintenance of US Federal buildings.

 Professional Awards

-The American Institute of Architects (AIA), Seattle Chapter, presented the George Hage House, Seattle, WA, with its Seattle Times/AIA Home of the Year Award in 1956.
+The American Institute of Architects (AIA), Seattle Chapter, presented the George Hage House, Seattle, WA, with its Seattle Times/ AIA Home of the Year Award in 1956.

 Archives